 When a GaDOE review team visits the school as part of a Risk Assessment and Monitoring visit as a result of Perkins Grant Compliance, the team will request WBL student records that are listed above.
-The WBL Coordinator should keep student folders (hardcopy or electronic) with the files up to date and ready for inspection at all times.
+The visiting team may also request to see the C-NET data.
+The WBL Coordinator should keep student folders with the following files up to date and ready for inspection at all times.
 WBL student data in C-NET should be kept up to date and ready for inspection as well.

-Georgia C-NET Data Recorded Online
+Georgia C-NET Data Recorded On-Line

 All students enrolled in a state approved course for WBL should be recorded in C-NET, the online student database for WBL students.
 The CTAE Resource Network provides each CTAE administrator and instructor with a profile page.
-This profile page, for all persons managing WBL Programs, is connected to C-NET, the online database.
+This profile page, for all persons managing WBL Programs, is connected to C-NET, the on-line database.
 It allows coordinators to customize training plans, track progress, and keep complete histories of employer/student information.

 Information pertaining to a student's disability should not be included in C-NET records where information can be viewed by others that do not teach that student.
 Any information regarding a student's disability (IEP, accommodations, BIP, etc.) should be kept in the WBL Coordinator's locked confidential files.
-According to the law, the WBL Coordinator cannot share information pertaining to a student's disability with an employer.
-The student may choose to self-disclose their disability and necessary accommodations.